 Gorham Martelé Silver Sauce Boat and Tray with Ladle, Providence, RI, 1905

-The hand-raised body of the sauce boat with hammered surfaces accentuate the lovely scenes of plants flowing freely around the body and foot of the boat and border of the tray.
+The hand-raised body of the sauce boat with hammered surfaces accentuate the scenes of exotic aquatic foliage flowing freely around the body and foot of the boat and border of the tray.
 Wavy edges to the pieces heighten the sense of fluid motion.
 The ladle is chased with similar motifs.
 All three pieces are beautifully engraved with an 'MG' monogram.

 The sauce boat and stand were chased by George W. Sauthof.
 Of German birth, Sauthof worked at Tiffany & Co. and then went to Gorham in 1884 where he remained until his retirement in 1927.
 He was one of Gorham's most accomplished artisans working on some of the finest pieces Gorham produced - including many exhibition pieces.

 According to a report by Sam Hough derived from costing records at the Gorham archives, the ladle was made in November 1905 and chased by Karl Wendt, one of the Martelé chasers who worked for Gorham from 1892-1935.
-Sam noted: "Entirely hand crafted, this piece was intended to accompany a Martelé Gravy Boat.
-Had the ladle been made of .950 grade silver (that used in Martelé), it would have been too soft to serve its function, thus the use of sterling."
+'Entirely hand crafted, this piece was intended to accompany a Martelé Gravy Boat.
+Had the ladle been made of .950 grade silver (that used in Martelé), it would have been too soft to serve its function, thus the use of sterling'.

-Provenance: Mary Gayley married Count Giulio Senni of Rome on November 16, 1907.
-By descent through the family Spencer Marks, Ltd. Private Collection
+Provenance: Mary Gayley married Count Giulio Senni of Rome November 16, 1907.
+By descent through the family.

 This stunning set is marked underneath the boat and tray with Gorham's trademark along with the Martelé mark and the silver standard '.9584' and the 'I/AH' and 'I/AI' factory codes.
 The ladle is stamped with Gorham's trademark and 'STERLING/ A5408'.